ceedee666/modern-abap-curriculum/docs/scenario_description.md

 ## Customer Rating for Products

-OER Bike aims to provide its customers with the opportunity to offer feedback on products.
+OER Bike aims to provide its customers with the opportunity to offer feedback on its products.
 The feedback should consist of a rating of the product on a scale of 0 to 5, as well as an optional description of the rating.
 This approach to feedback is typical of many well-known e-commerce websites.
 Customers should only be able to rate products they have ordered.

-The following image depicts a possible user interface mockup for customers.
+The following image depicts a possible user interface mockup for customers:

 ![Customer User Interface](imgs/scenario/customer_feedback_mock.drawio.png)